Hartford Award for Research and Practice (HARP)

 • Community Impact in Advanced Care Planning for Older Adults, Oral Health Promotion in Rural Populations, and Fall Prevention in Older Adults

-The SON–HARP is for School of Nursing faculty only.
+The Faculty HARP is for School of Nursing faculty only.
 All applicants must have a clinical or research doctorate.
+The 2024 application has closed; check back in early 2025 for updates.

-The IP-HARP is available to all OHSU faculty who hold a clinical or research doctorate.
+The Interprofessional HARP (IP-HARP) is available to all OHSU faculty with a clinical or research doctorate.
 Principal investigators with a primary appointment outside of the School of Nursing require a co-investigator from the School of Nursing.
+The 2024 application has closed; check back in early 2025 for updates.

 Ruth Tadesse smiles at the camera.